Table of Contents In this article

 Overview

 Some of CIT Bank’s short-term CDs pay competitive rates.
-However, longer terms -- anything two years and above -- carry significantly lower earning potential.
+However, longer terms -- anything two years and above -- have significantly lower earning potential.
 You’ll also need a $1,000 minimum deposit to get started.
 And for traditional CDs, CIT Bank’s early withdrawal penalty structure can be fairly steep:

-• Terms less than one year: three months of interest on the amount withdrawn
+• Terms less than one year: Three months of interest on the amount withdrawn.

-• Terms of one to three years: six months of interest on the amount withdrawn
+• Terms of one to three years: Six months of interest on the amount withdrawn.

-• Terms longer than three years: 12 months of interest on the amount withdrawn
+• Terms longer than three years: 12 months of interest on the amount withdrawn.

 If you’re worried about needing your funds before the CD matures, CIT Bank’s 11-month no-penalty CD is a good pick.
 However, the bank’s other specialty CDs won’t make sense for most people.
 Rates on jumbo CDs -- which require a $100,000 minimum deposit -- are meager, and RampUp CDs aren’t available to new customers.

-CD account features
+CD account type

-6-month 5.00%
+6-month 3.00%

 1-year 0.30%

-13-month 4.65%
+13-month 3.50%

-18-month 4.60%
+18-month 3.00%

 2-year 0.40%